bayeslabs/bayeslabs.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 After training is done, save the model using torch.save().

 <h3>IV.Generating sample molecules</h3>
-This is how we sample the new molecules.First load the saved model and the generate the new text using sample_prior() function.
+This is how we sample new molecules.
+First, load the saved model and generate the new text using sample_prior() function.
 ```python
     model.load_state_dict(torch.load(path))
     torch.manual_seed(0)